arkp1612/word-embedding-audio-classification/README.md

 ## The Models
 The scripts for the models run are stored in the `Models` folder.
 To replicate any result, you just need to run the python script corresponding to the audio input format and the stage number which is defined in the model name.
+There models are directly taken from Pons et al. (2018) optimised for the latest tensorflow version.
+You can check [End-to-end learning for music audio tagging at scale](https://github.com/jordipons/music-audio-tagging-at-scale-models) for the original implementation and [Orpheus](https://github.com/pukkapies/urop2019) for the implementation on latest tensorflow version for more details of the model.

 ## Replicating results on the test datasets
 The scripts for these are stored in the `Per Category Metrics Evaluation Code` folder.
 To replicate any result, just run the python script corresponding to the audio input format and stage number.